What Is Pleural Mesothelioma?

 - Synovial sarcomatoid carcinoma

-If you are experiencing any of the symptoms above, talk to your doctor right away, especially if you think you’ve been exposed to asbestos.
+If you are experiencing any of the symptoms above, talk to your doctor right away, especially if you think you’ve exposed and inhaled asbestos fibers.

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.